 Make sure the switch is flush to the front of the PCB and solder it into place.
 Don't forget the middle pin!

 Finally, look at the bracket and identify the short leg.

-The short leg mounts to the Grayhill PCB using on of the 4-40 screws.
+The short leg mounts to the Grayhill PCB using one of the 4-40 screws.
 Now place the Grayhill assembly on the PCB and mount the long side to the main PCB using the second screw 4-40 screw.
-If you have the bracket right, the Grayhill PCB will sit flush with the main PCB at a 90 degree angle.
+If you have the bracket right, the Grayhill PCB will sit flush with the main PCB at a 90-degree angle.
 Simply solder the header into place.